hata6502/lazy-formatter-test/README.md

 When pushed to `main` branch, the changed files are formatted by Prettier.
-By implementing it in [CI](https://github.com/hata6502/lazy-formatter-test/blob/main/.github/workflows/format.yml), your project can be lazyly migrated to Prettier.
+By implementing it in [CI](https://github.com/hata6502/lazy-formatter-test/blob/main/.github/workflows/format.yml), your project can be lazyly migrated from Standard to Prettier.

 Please see [this commit](https://github.com/hata6502/lazy-formatter-test/commit/1b2b3e5e637bf3409d4469f7690baf5daad469b8).

+NOTE: Pull Requests must be **squash merged**.

 ## Config